I am a teacher, parent, and musician with decades of experience.

 Money: How much do you have to spend?
-A good beginner's drum set doesn't have to cost a lot—there are decent options out there for under $100.
+A good drum set for your kid doesn't have to cost a lot—there are decent options out there for under $100.
 This guide includes links to the better brands.

-Lessons: You need to consider how your child is going to actually learn to play the drums.
+Lessons: You need to consider how your kid will actually learn to play the drums.
 Do you have someone to give your child lessons?
 Unlike other instruments such as music keyboards, drums do not include a "tutorial mode" that can allow self-teaching.
-The more serious you and your child get about playing the drums, the more appropriate it is to consider connecting with an actual human for regular lessons.
+The more serious you and your kid get about playing the drums, the more appropriate it to consider connecting with an actual human for regular lessons.
 A good teacher can change a child's life!

-Ear protection: This is a drum-specific issue, and you will almost certainly need some kind of ear protection, not just for the drummer but for the people in the room with her.
+Ear protection: This is a drum-specific issue, and you will almost certainly need some ear protection, not just for the drummer but for the people in the room with her.

 Scale: How Big Should a Child's Drum Set Be?

 Starter drum sets come in all sizes, from a baby-sized kit that's basically a toy to nearly full-sized sets that would work in most rock band settings.

 If you have a kid younger than 12 who has not yet begun to grow, the long arms and big hands of adolescence, then you should consider a drum set that is scaled down to suit their size.

 In general, drum sets are measured by the diameter of the kick drum; if you find a good kit with a kick drum that's 16 inches in diameter, then it's going to be about right for a child under ten years of age.

 Larger kick drum sizes are associated with larger kits.
 While there is no exact rule for picking the right size kit, using this general rule of thumb will prevent you from getting a kit that's way too big for your child.